Cup-Of-JavaScript/javascript-postgres-db/assignments.md

 Create an arrow function called `addBookstore` that adds a new bookstore to the bookstore table.

 #### Ex.
 17 Insert Add New Book
 Create an arrow function called `addBook` that accepts a book title, isbn and bookstore id.
 This function must insert into the `book` and `book_store_book` tables.
+This function returns the id of the new book.